Why Music MattersPhil Maffetone

 Just as we can use a healthy snack in place of junk food, so too can music rescue us from things like television, unpleasant get-togethers and other unhealthy activities.
 So pull those old records out of the attic.
 Better yet, since you may not have your old turntable, buy some new CDs or just get online — think of it like you’re buying organic lettuce or grass-fed beef.
 Dig it.

-Did you notice......the Beatles' song titles in this article?
-Our contest is long over, but if you're a Beatlemaniac, send us your song list.
+Did you notice......the Beatles' song titles hidden throughout this article?
+Our contest is long over, but if you're a Beatlemaniac, see if you can pick them out.
 Here's a hint: there are more than a dozen!